AAZWD/Interactive_Story/README.md

-# Haunted_Story
+# Haunted Story
-Mutimedia project combining UI design with photo editing, and narrative design.
+A simple website created for a photoediting project.
+Combines UX and narrative design.

 ## Technologies
 HTML